iamzehan/think_bayes/README.md

 * How does one choose prior probabilities based on the limited number of data?
 * How does one count highest probable number in a situation where there chances of finding out real count is scant?

 All of these questions are answered in this chapter with the problem stated above.
+Also _The German Tank Problem_ is referred to alongside the aforementioned.

 **Keywords:** _MMSE(Minimum Means Squared Error), Power Law Prior, Informative Prior, Uninformative Prior._